 From 4 to 5 years: Let the child read aloud to you, relate stories or things you read to them with real-life examples they are aware of.
 Ask them questions about the story While you read.

-So, going through this shows you how different age groups have a diffrent level of understanding and different methods of approach, but the Good thing is when you start with them from a very early age it pays off.
+So, going through this shows you how different age groups have a different level of understanding and different methods of approach, but the good thing is when you start with them from a very early age it pays off.

 Benefits of Reading with your Kids

-The setting of the reading should be comfortable, making them laugh and getting them involved in the discussion.
-Different stories from islam, moral field, and so on.
-If the child interrupt to say something or experience they had encountred, don’t ask them to keep quiet and allow them to speak, listening to them attentively because this may be when your child wants to open to you about a problem they are having.
-Also make the reading interesting to them by changing the pitch of your voice, your face expression and your body language.
+The setting of the reading should be comfortable, making them laugh, and getting them involved in the discussion.
+Different stories from Islam, the moral field, and so on.
+If the child interrupts to say something or experience they had encountered, don’t ask them to keep quiet and allow them to speak, listening to them attentively because this may be when your child wants to open to you about a problem they are having.
+Also make the reading interesting to them by changing the pitch of your voice, your facial expression, and your body language.

 Five Ways to Make them Love Reading